hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_cloud_status_flavor_slot_detail.rst

 * **slot_type** (Integer):

-      This integer indicates the number of (cpu) cores slots of this type are configured with.
+      This integer indicates the number of (cpu) cores assigned to slots of this type.

 * **slot_id** (String(380)):